Banking In Mexico Not As Frustrating As It Used To Be

 Mexican banks have mostly been bought by international banks ...

-but the international banks either did not sell customer service or Mexican banks weren't buying.
-Mexican banks, which had begun to appear to treat customers well in the late 1990's and even in the early 00's, have returned to their old ways.
+but customer service comes and goes.
+Mexican banks, which had begun to appear to treat customers well in the late 1990's and even in the early 00's, returned to their old ways in the 10's.
+Now that we are in the "teens", they seem to be almost nice again.

 Most Mexican banks have been sold to foreign firms.
 Banamex is now Citigroup; Bancomer is now BBVA; SERFIN is now Santander; Inverlat is now Scotiabank; Bital is now HSBC; etc. If I had to recommend a Mexican bank, I guess the tops ones would be Scotiabank and HSBC since they work better with foreigners.
 Avoid Citibank and BBVA; they are huge banks and the lines take forever.
 Deposits of Mexican checks from banks other than your own will take twenty-four hours to be credited, and from the same bank will occur instantly.
 However this can still vary from bank to bank.
 Sometimes a Mexican check can still take three to ten days to be credited.
 Count on waiting a week or two for U.S. checks.